Schalenblende Stone: The Mystical Layered Crystal for Protection and Spiritual Growth

 Identification and Authentication

 Identification involves examining the layered structure under magnification.
-Authentic schalenblende has consistent banding with gradual transitions.
+Authentic schalenblende has consistent banding with gradual transitions; when compared with other minerals, such as rutile, its key properties can further refine identification skills.

 Specific gravity tests confirm density (~4.0-4.1 g/cm³).
 Lighter specimens may be synthetic or different minerals.
 Streak testing can help, but it may damage specimens.